Skip to Main Content

 Communicating these benefits to your spouse makes it more likely that you can get divorced sooner and with less conflict.

-Call our office today @ 843-323-4687 to schedule your free consultation.
+Call me today @ 843-323-4687 to schedule your free consultation.

-Divorce Mediator Kenneth Peck
+Divorce Mediator Catherine Marra